A sequential multilinear Nystr\"om algorithm for streaming low-rank approximation of tensors in Tucker format: SMLN in the streaming model

 The aim of this section is to compute the SMLN approximation of a linear combination of tensors $\mathcal{A} = \lambda_1 \mathcal{H}_1 + \dots + \lambda_m \mathcal{H}_m$ of size $n_1 \times \dots \times n_d$ accordingly to the streaming model \cite{clarkson2009numerical}.
 In this model each $\mathcal{H}_k$ is processed and discarded before accessing the next one.

 We divide the algorithm into two phases: a sketching phase and a recovery phase.
 In the sketching phase, we draw $2d$ random sketchings and compute the contractions.
 In the recovery phase, we use the outputs of the sketching phase to obtain the low-rank factorization.
-For simplicity, we fix the processing order to $p = (1, \dots, d)$.
+For simplicity, we fix the processing order to $p = (1, \dots, d)$ and consider $j = d$ which means we do not skip any of the modes.

 In particular, given a set of target ranks $r_1, \dots, r_d$ and a set of oversampling parameters $\ell_1, \dots, \ell_d$, in the sketching phase we first generate the sketching matrices